Last Updated: December 4, 2020

-Summary: Since March 2019, the Michigan Department of Environment, Great Lakes and Energy (EGLE) has requested to sample approximately 300 residential drinking water wells in the area “Trout Creek” (in the neighborhood east of the 36th Street exits off I-96, west of the Thornapple River), for PFAS as part of the ongoing investigation of potential PFAS contamination sources in Cascade Township.
+Summary: Since March 2019, the Michigan Department of Environment, Great Lakes and Energy (EGLE) has requested to sample approximately 475 residential drinking water wells in the area “Trout Creek” (in the neighborhood east of the 36th Street exits off I-96, west of the Thornapple River), for PFAS as part of the ongoing investigation of potential PFAS contamination sources in Cascade Township.
 This area was selected due to its proximity to known and potential PFAS sources and local geologic features.
-Samples were collected from only those properties where EGLE was given permission; 254 samples were collected in four phases.
-Results are summarized below and in the provided figures:
+Samples were collected from only those properties where EGLE was given permission; 364 samples were collected in five phases.

 Residents have been notified of their results, and in response, the Kent County Health Department offered point-of-use filters to each household with a detection of any PFAS compound.

-Based on the results of the first four sampling phases, EGLE will expand its sampling area to a fifth phase that will attempt to include all remaining residential drinking water wells known to EGLE in the area south of 28th Street, west of the Thornapple River, east of the 36th Street exit off I-96, and north of the M-6 exit off I-96.
-By March 1st, EGLE requested access to sample 200 additional residential drinking water wells, which included all Phase 4 wells that were not already sampled.
+Through five sampling phases, EGLE has attempted to sample all the residential drinking water wells known to EGLE in the area south of 28th Street, west of the Thornapple River, east of the 36th Street exit off I-96, and north of the M-6 exit off I-96.
+Therefore, no additional residential drinking water well sampling will occur at this time.

-Through four sampling phases, EGLE has sampled 254 residential drinking water wells.
-PFAS was detected in more than 70 percent of results indicating a need to pursue a long-term solution, protective of public health for a large area.
+Through five sampling phases, EGLE has sampled 364 residential drinking water wells.
+PFAS was detected in more than 60 percent of results indicating a need to pursue a long-term solution, protective of public health for a large area.
 EGLE has begun to focus on pursuing a long-term solution that would consider all sampled and non-sampled drinking water wells south of 28th Street, west of the Thornapple River, east of the 36th Street exit off I-96 and north of the M-6 exit off I-96.

 EGLE will also continue to evaluate all commercial activities near Cascade Township that have, or may have used, materials containing PFAS as part of their operations.
 In addition to the two known PFAS sources, Lack’s Industries – Cascade, and Gerald R. Ford International Airport (GFIA), EGLE is also evaluating the sampling results from EGLE’s Industrial Pre-treatment Program (IPP).
 The information gathered from the IPP identified other PFAS users in the area, but at locations without confirmed releases of PFAS-containing materials to the environment.
 In addition, EGLE completed an internal geologic review of the area surrounding GFIA and concluded that the relationship of known PFAS conditions in the area and the local geology warranted further investigation in the area northeast of GFIA.
 Specifically, the review recommended that this be accomplished through private residential drinking water well sampling.